 - 14.4.42 Groundwater flooding can occur when groundwater levels rise above ground surface levels.
 The underlying geology has a major influence on where this type of flooding takes place; it is most likely to occur in low-lying areas underlain by permeable rocks (aquifers). - 14.4.43 The Environment Agency's 'Areas Susceptible to Groundwater Flooding' map is illustrated in Annex 2 of the Joint Lincolnshire Flood Risk and Drainage Management Strategy (LFRDMPF, 2012).
-The map is divided into 1 km2 grid-squares in which a percentage is given for what proportion of the 1 km2 is considered to be susceptible to groundwater emergence.
-This map illustrates that the Site lies within a 1 km grid square of which up to 25% of the area is considered to potentially be at risk of groundwater emergence. - 14.4.44 In 2006, RSK Group was commissioned by Centrica to undertake a ground investigation as part of the design phase for a Site Protection and Monitoring Programme (SPMP) for the SHBPS.
-The following summary from the ground investigation is based on the document 'Site Protection and Monitoring Programme Review for South Humber Bank Power Station' (RSK, September 2011).
-This document provides a review and summary and states that the intrusive ground investigation inferred that groundwater flowed towards the south-east and recorded resting groundwater depths across a monitoring well network ranging from 0.22 m below casing top (bct) to 1.55 m bct. - 14.4.45 The risk of groundwater flooding within the Proposed Development area within the Site through the FRA is therefore considered to be 'low' to 'medium'.
+The map is divided into 1 km grid-squares in which a percentage is given for what proportion of the 1 km is considered to be susceptible to groundwater emergence.
+This map illustrates that the Site lies within a 1 km grid square of which up to 25% of the area is considered to potentially be at risk of groundwater emergence. - 14.4.44 In 2006, a ground investigation was undertaken as part of the design phase for a Site Protection and Monitoring Programme (SPMP) for the SHBPS.
+A review and summary of the ground investigation (RSK, 2011) states that the intrusive ground investigation inferred that groundwater flowed towards the south-east and recorded resting groundwater depths across a monitoring well network ranging from 0.22 m below casing top (bct) to 1.55 m bct.
+A pre-construction ground investigation, including groundwater level monitoring within a series of installations, was undertaken between August and November 2019 (see Appendices 12B and 12C in ES Volume III, Document Ref.
+6.4).
+This monitoring demonstrated generally shallow groundwater depths between 0.24 and 3.62 m below ground.

+14.4.45 The risk of groundwater flooding within the Proposed Development area within the Site through the FRA is therefore considered to be 'low' to 'medium'.